 IPC Member since 2010.

 Hidenori Murakami was appointed Ambassador to Chile in 2011.
 Prior to that he served as International Policy Advisor to the Minister of Agriculture, Forestry and Fisheries (MAFF), Japan.
 He is the former Vice Minister of Agriculture, Forestry, and Fisheries for International Affairs.
 He started his career as a civil servant of MAFF in 1974.
-He served as an agricultural attaché at the Japanese Embassy in Washington, D.C (1984-87) and, since then, was involved in various bilateral and multilateral trade negotiations.
-He was Chief Negotiator of Agriculture for Japan under the current round of trade negotiations up until July, 2009.
-He was also involved in many important policy decisions on domestic agriculture and food policies of Japan, the latest of which includes policies on rice, wheat and agro-food industry as Director-General of Food Policy Bureau of MAFF.
+He served as an agricultural attaché at the Japanese Embassy in Washington, D.C.
+(1984-87) and, since then, was involved in various bilateral and multilateral trade negotiations.
+He was Chief Negotiator of Agriculture for Japan in the Doha Development Agenda round of WTO trade negotiations up until July, 2009.
+He was also involved in many important policy decisions on domestic agriculture and food policies of Japan, including policies on rice, wheat and agro-food industry as Director-General of Food Policy Bureau of MAFF.

 Deere & Company

 JB Penn is Chief Economist for Deere & Company.
 Before joining the company in August 2006, he served as Under Secretary for Farm and Foreign Agricultural Services in the United States Department of Agriculture for more than five years.
 Penn is a native of Arkansas and holds an undergraduate degree from Arkansas State University, M. S. from Louisiana State University and a Ph.
 D. from Purdue University.
 He began his career with USDA where he held several increasingly responsible positions including Deputy Administrator for Economics in the Economics and Statistics Service.
 He also served as Senior Staff Economist in the President’s Council of Economic Advisers.